johanandrey/aws-serverless-data-lake-framework/thirdparty-scms/ado/README.md

     Otherwise, you can install it from the github page: https://stedolan.github.io/jq/download/
 4. [AWS-cli](https://aws.amazon.com/cli/)
 5. [AWS Toolkit for Azure DevOps](https://aws.amazon.com/vsts/) Used in the service-connection.
-This connection **must** be configured previous to deployment and **has** to be configured as mentioned on bullet number 2 from the main section of this document
+This connection **must** be configured previous to deployment and **has** to be configured as mentioned in bullet number 2 from the main section of this document
 6. SED: If you're using the linux subsystem, you can install it with:

    - sudo apt install -y sed